Compare Cigna's Health Care Reform Plans

 myCigna Copay Assure

 If you have young kids, an athlete in the family or someone with a medical problem, these plans may be best for you.
 They promote predictability in your out-of-pocket costs.
-You have zero deductible to satisfy, and the majority of services are subject to a fixed copay, which helps keep things simple.
-Your premium might be slightly higher than Cigna’s other plan types, but you're OK with that.
-With myCigna Copay Assure plans, your medical expenses are predictable.
+You have zero deductible to satisfy, and the majority of in-network services are subject to a fixed copay, which helps keep things simple.
+Your premium might be higher than Cigna’s other plan types, but you're OK with that.
+With myCigna Copay Assure plans, your in-network, out-of-pocket medical expenses are predictable.
 There are no surprises.

 The myCigna Copay Assure plans feature:

-These examples will help you decide if Copay Assure plans are right for you:
+This example may help you decide if Copay Assure plans are right for you:

-Need help deciding?
-Cigna’s Plan E-Valuator will help you choose a plan.
-You can also call Cigna’s licensed insurance agents at 1.866.438.2446, 8:00 am to 10:00 pm (ET), Monday through Friday.
+Call Cigna’s licensed insurance agents at 1.866.438.2446, 8:00 am to 10:00 pm (ET), Monday through Friday.

 At Cigna, our goal is to provide the information you need to help you make an informed decision.

 For a full list of exclusions and limitations: View State Policy Disclosures, Exclusions and Limitations or review the Summary of Benefits for the plan you are interested in, which is located under Plan Documents.

 The content on this page is applicable to Cigna Health and Life Insurance Company medical plans which use the Cigna Open Access Plus and LocalPlus networks of participating providers.